 Marta is a PhD student working at the Champalimaud Foundation in Portugal.
 She is experienced at using two-photon microscopy to address research questions in neuroscience.
 She will use her position as FocalPlane correspondent to work on her writing skills and improve her microscopy knowledge.
 Look out for Marta’s posts on neuroscience, how microscopy companies contribute to the community, and sustainability in microscopy.

-Mai is a postdoctoral fellow at Zewail City for Science and Technology and will soon be joining the Advanced Imaging Center at the Janelia Research Campus.
+Mai was a postdoctoral fellow at Zewail City for Science and Technology and is now a now an Advanced Imaging Center fellow, at HHMI Janelia.
 Mai’s research focuses on the intersection between metabolism and oncogenic potential.
 Her work led her to rapidly develop her imaging and image analysis skills, and she is now part of the African BioImaging Consortium (ABIC).
 Mai’s posts will focus on imaging communities such as ABIC, with a series of ‘How we started’ articles.